 Question number two they ask you is: are you married?
 Not being married also means missing out the meaning of life.
 This is one of the regions in Turkey where girls are married at the age of 14 or where a position as second wife is accepted, rather than risking a life as an unmarried person.
 Question number three is: what is your name?
 Three identical questions asked all the time and in that order.
 The good news is: you can be prepared 🙂

 Food and drinks Food and drinks are excellent.
 Go to the local restaurants and eat a great meal for just a few euros.
-Be aware that men have their own room, usually downstairs.
+Men have their own room, usually downstairs.
 Some restaurants have a place upstairs for mixed groups or women and children.
 It took me days to find a women-friendly restaurant – in western terms.
 Finally, unexpectedly, in the banking district I found an open restaurant where women walked in as much as men, some of them veiled, others unveiled.
 It didn’t matter there and that is rare to find in Şanlıurfa.
 But it exists!

 Alcool and drugs There is no alcool in average public places in Şanlıurfa for religious reasons.
 Don’t be the troublesome tourist to push for it.
 This is not about your safety but your waiter´s and it’s serious.
 Strange enough there are drugs in Şanlıurfa, at least soft drugs and maybe more, and availability might not be difficult.
 One local showed me a photograph of himself in front of what I’d call a cannabis tree (!) in his own garden.
 Also, after sunset in darker places, there is some illegal activity.
 Not recommended and be careful – there is no forgiveness for foreigners.